-Keep in mind that both EMI and WMG (Warner Brothers) also police Depeche Mode videos on YouTube.
-EMI usually will just slap an ad on a video, but Warners will usually strip the audio from the video clip.
+Keep in mind that EMI, WMG (Warner Brothers) and Sony also police the hell out of Depeche Mode videos on YouTube.
+EMI and Sony usually will just slap an ad on a video, but Warners will usually strip the audio from the video clip.
 This is beyond what I have control over.
 As such, stop blaming me for it! :)

 Along with my duties for Depeche, I do lots of other little jobs here and there (ahh...the joys of working freelance).
 Some of my other current gigs, aside from the occassional remix or video project, are as follows:

 Freakbeat Records: web site, social media guy, wrote a custom POS system for their pricing of new product, computer consulting - www.freakbeatrecords.com